jacluff1/Star-Dased/README.md

 python3 pyFiles/MetaModels/<desired model>.py
 ```
 OR
-run simulation and any meta models in runit.sh
+run: simulation, any meta models, and generate any plots in runit.sh
 ```bash
 ./runit.sh
 ```